cloud36/uplift_modeling_criteo/eda_notebooks/readme.md

 ![graphic](https://github.com/cloud36/uplift_modeling_criteo/blob/master/img/2ClassiferTest.png)

+More information about Classifer to Sample Test (C2ST) can be found in references.[2]

 3. Make sure collected attributes possess predictive power.
 As Criteo mentions, this is a concern as the logged features were easy to collect and anonymized.